About

 and contributing articles to further the ecosystem.
 In addition to building great software, we’ve focused on fostering a welcoming environment for contributors.
 Whether it’s a small typo fix or a significant pull request, we ensure a smooth and positive experience.
 We take pride in our extensive documentation and prompt feedback, making it easy for anyone to get involved.

 Many people have contributed in the past regularly.
-In the last months this have been the core development team.
+In the last months this has been the core development team.

 Contributors